-Safety is DOT's first priority in designing the City's streets and public spaces.
-DOT's projects work to increase safety by reducing opportunities for illegal speeding and aggressive driving.
+Safety is NYC DOT's first priority in designing the City's streets and public spaces.
+NYC DOT's projects work to increase safety by reducing opportunities for illegal speeding and aggressive driving.
 These measures can also enhance pedestrian comfort and flow.
-Learn about DOT's current street safety projects Learn about DOT's toolkit for slowing traffic for safety
+Learn about NYC DOT's current street safety projects Learn about NYC DOT's toolkit for slowing traffic for safety

 Neighborhood Slow Zones

 Neighborhood Slow Zones are a community-based program that reduces the speed limit from 25 mph to 20 mph and adds safety measures within a select area in order to change driver behavior.
 The ultimate goal of the program is to lower the incidence and severity of crashes.
 Slow Zones also seek to enhance quality of life by reducing cut-through traffic and traffic noise in residential neighborhoods.
 Learn more about Neighborhood Slow Zones

 NYC DOT is undergoing a comprehensive inventory and assessment of all pedestrian ramps across the City.
 This effort will help us prioritize work, deploy crews efficiently following resurfacing operations and other types of work, and report progress accurately.
 Learn more about pedestrian ramps